 The future of preventing drunk driving may be tied to technologies like these, but it is also in education and awareness.
 Some educators and lawyers complain that anti-drunk driving activism often turns into anti-alcohol activism.
 The key is drinking safely and in moderation -- remember that even one drink could lead to impairment while driving.

-For more information on DUI and related topics, check out the links on the next page.
+For more information on DUI and related topics, check out the links below.

 Related HowStuffWorks Articles

 More Great Links

 - “2002 National Victims Assistance Academy.”
 2002.
 U.S. Department of Justice: Office of Justice Programs. http://www.ojp.usdoj.gov/ovc/assist/nvaa2002/chapter13.html

 - “Driving Penalties by State.”
 7/23/2004.
 Insurance Institute for Highway Safety. http://info.insure.com/auto/injury/iihsalcohol982.html

 - “DUI Arrest - What happens during an arrest?”
 DUI FYI. http://www.duifyi.com/dui_arrest.html